 - What are the Hospital hours?

-Our hospital is open Monday to Friday from 8:00 am to 5:00 pm.
+Our clinic is open Monday to Friday from 8:00 am to 5:00 pm.
 The clinic is closed on Saturday and Sunday.

 - Do I need to have an appointment?

 - What forms of payment do you accept?

 Cash, Check, Mastercard, Discover, Visa, American Express, Scratchpay and Care Credit.

 No, payment is required at the time of service.

 - At what age can I have my pet spayed or neutered?